What is malvertising, and how does it work?

 Post-click is still equally dangerous, of course.
 If the attacker can lure you into clicking on the advert, you’re immediately at risk.

 The damage of malvertising

 When you click on the advert or are forcefully redirected, the next stage of the attack begins.

 The server you connect to will contain an exploit kit, which activates on contact.
 Exploit kits are pieces of software designed to audit your system and search out any weak-spots.
 As soon as it finds vulnerabilities in your operating system or your browser, the attacker can install the rest of their malware.
 From that point on, they can do almost anything they want.

 Unfortunately, there aren’t many sure-fire ways to avoid this threat.
 Some pre-click malicious adverts can even bypass ad-blocking, so effective prevention has to be a multifaceted strategy.
 That being said, there are ways to cover yourself as much as possible.

-Use NordVPN's Cybersec feature to help protect yourself from malvertising.
+Use NordVPN’s Threat Protection feature to help protect yourself from malvertising.
 Try it risk-free with our 30-day money-back guarantee!